MichaelCurrin/code-cookbook/recipes/web/seo/robots/index.md

 ---
 layout: listing
+description: Recipes for robots.txt - a file for search crawlers to read
 ---
 # Robots file
-> Recipes for robots.txt - a file for search crawlers to read

 ## About